Cal NERDS

 NSF LSAMP (aka CAMP) Pre-PhD Research Program

-A National Science Foundation STEM Network
+A National Science Foundation STEM Network.

 STEM Faculty involvement is one of the keys to our success